LinosM/rb3dx_admin_mode/README.md

    (dx_admin_mode 1)
 )
 ```
+Set back to 0 when not using so RB3DX isn't constantly polling this file
 * Boot the game to generate an ace_admin.dta file and point to that file in the app
 * Use Setlist Manager from Nautilus to export your song library to CSV, exporting with everything selected
 * Import your song library by selecting the CSV file you created